Mark Finchem: Views and positions

+Finchem's political views and positions align with the far-right in the United States.

 Abortion

 Finchem is opposed to abortion.
 As a state representative, he voted to ban all abortions after 15 weeks of pregnancy, with an exception where the life of the mother is at stake.

 Response to the 2020 presidential election

 Following the 2020 United States presidential election, Finchem supported Donald Trump's false claim to have won the election nationally and in Arizona.
 On the same day that Joe Biden's victory in Arizona was certified by state election officials, Finchem met with Trump's lawyer Rudy Giuliani to discuss the election; he has repeatedly claimed, without evidence, that the election was "stolen" from Trump.
 Finchem has promoted the "independent state legislature theory"; after Biden's victory in 2020, he called for the Arizona legislature to appoint presidential electors of its own choosing.
 Finchem promoted the then-fringe theory before it gained currency among mainstream Republicans.

 In 2021, Finchem shared on social media a "report" falsely claiming to have uncovered tens of thousands of missing or lost votes, and tens of thousands of votes fraudulently cast, in Maricopa County, Arizona.
 The report was based on extrapolations from a non-random sample of a much smaller number of voters and was rejected by county elections officials and political scientists.
 In 2022, two years after the election, Finchem introduced a resolution in the state legislature to "reclaim" Arizona's electors on the basis of his false claim that the results in three Arizona counties were "irredeemably compromised"; the resolution did not receive a hearing in the House.

 A business affiliated with Finchem, Mrk Finchem PLLC [sic], received $6,037 from the Trump reelection campaign.
 The payment was first reported upon in February 2021.
 Finchem said the payment was for security costs related to his meeting with Giuliani.

 Finchem has advocated for banning mail-in voting.
 In a September 2022 debate, Finchem said, "I don't care for mail-in voting.
 That's why I go to the polls."
 However, Finchem voted by mail 28 times between 2004 and 2020 in Pima County, Arizona.